 Heat a pan or skillet with olive oil over medium-low heat.
 Add your strained cauliflower rice and cook for about 5 minutes while covered.
 Salt and pepper to taste here as well.

 You could serve the rice raw, but I much prefer it cooked, personally.
-The Le Creuset (as seen below) is a great tool to help cook your rice.Get it now on Amazon.com
+The Le Creuset (as seen below) is a great tool to help cook your rice.Buy on Amazon.com

 And that’s it.